Pollen and Pollination

 This includes disease resistance, size taste nutritional value, etc. The

-resulting hybrids are then made broadly available in agriculture.
+resulting hybrids are made broadly available in agriculture.
 While enhancing

 certain traits of the species, cross pollination in the latter case is narrowing